Stereo-Boy/chopin_toolbox/README.md

 ```
 For GLME, deviance can be used instead of log likelihood.

+Known bug:
+* if one want to use effect_sizes with quadratic factors (X^2), consider defining a new variable X2 = X^2 to avoid multiple problems with fitglm and effect sizes.

 ### plot_group_effect / plot_covariate_effect / plot_interaction / plot_triple_interaction / plot_covariate_interaction
 Plots the results for one selected model.
 For these functions to work, make sure grouping factors have categorical format (using function categorical).